 Focus Area Data Science

 The Compulsory Modules for Data Science are YSC2243 Probability, YSC3249 Statistical Inference and YSC2232 Linear Algebra.
-Additionally, one of the Specialist Modules YSC4216 Machine Learning and YSC2244 Programming for Data Science is required.
+Additionally, one of the Specialist Modules YSC4216 Machine Learning or YSC2244 Programming for Data Science is required.

 At least 9 MC of elective modules are required.
 These modules can be selected from MCS module offerings and approved NUS modules.
 Recent MCS module offerings are available here.
-A list of recommended NUS modules can be found here.
+At least 4 MC must be at the 4000 level unless already taken as a focus module.
 2 MC MCS modules do not count towards the major.

 The capstone experience offers each student an opportunity to learn a subject in great depth, to apply and reflect on previous coursework, and to reach out to other disciplines.
 It also serves to develop further skills in technical exposition, both written and spoken.
 Graduating students will enjoy the self-confidence and initiative that comes from having successfully conducted an independent research inquiry.
 Sample topics include: topological field theory and physics; robotics; number theory and cryptography; survival statistics; social network analysis; computer graphics; smartphones as a distributed computing platform; neuroimaging.

-In addition to the project, the capstone includes of a weekly seminar.
-Combined, they bear 10 Modular Credits.
+In addition to the project, the capstone includes a weekly seminar.
+Combined, the Capstone bears 10 Modular Credits.

 An MCS minor offers students the opportunity to engage with advanced topics in mathematics, computation, and statistics.
 This can be an excellent supplement for students pursuing a major in quantitative social sciences, natural science, philosophy, etc. We encourage students to pursue an MCS minor to enhance their major, to explore their curiosity, and to develop skills for future employment.

-To minor in MCS, a student must complete the 3 Core Modules YSC1212 Introduction to Computer Science, YSC2209 Proof and YSC2239 Introduction to Data Scienc plus 10 MC of elective MCS modules.
-At least 5 MC need to be at the 3000 or 4000 level.
+To minor in MCS, a student must complete the 3 Core Modules YSC1212 Introduction to Computer Science, YSC2209 Proof and YSC2239 Introduction to Data Science plus 10 MC of elective MCS modules.
 MCS faculty are pleased to assist students to design a suitable programme of study for the minor.